 What do you think?
 Could you ever bring yourself to ask your doctor to:

-Wash his hands?
+Wash her hands?
 Remove his white coat?
 Clean the stethoscope?
-Share your thoughts below:
+Share your thoughts below.

 - 2Licorice Oil Calms the Heat of Fire Ant Stings

 - 3Olive Juice Cures Muscle Cramps like Magic

 - 5Is It Safe to Use a Sauna If You Have High Blood Pressure?

 - 6Jock Itch Treatments for Men and Women